Don't Knock! Rowhammer at the Backdoor of DNN Models: Evaluation

 In the online phase, we observe that none of the baseline methods has a significant attack performance.
 For instance, in the BadNet method, although the model sizes increase ~5.5 times, the number of modified pages increases only ~1.5 times on average.
-Similarly, TBT modifies only one page in the last layer of the ResNet34 and ResNet50 models even though the last layers of the models have more than 10 pages.
-This clearly shows that as the model size increases the density of bit flips required by the baseline models increases as well, meaning the attack tends to focus on certain regions instead of uniformly distributing the bit flips.
+Similarly, TBT modifies only one page in the last layer of the ResNet34 and ResNet50 models, even though the last layers of the models have more than 10 pages.
+This clearly shows that as the model size increases, the density of bit flips required by the baseline models increases, meaning the attack tends to focus on certain regions instead of uniformly distributing the bit flips.
 The high density of the bit flips leads to $r_{match}$ rates as low as 0.02\%.
 Although FT modifies most of the pages in the last layer, the fact that the bit locations are not optimized at the beginning causes vanishing ASR.
-Overall, we observe that the claimed Attack Success Rates can be achieved only when $r_{match}$ is large enough.
-Although CFT achieves much larger $r_{match}$ values than the other baseline methods, lacking \textit{Bit Reduction} makes the attack focus on multiple bit flips within 8-bit parameters which, in return, causes lower than 5\% ASR on the models trained with ImageNet data set.

-In contrast, CFT+BR can inject the backdoor to ResNet models with up to 90\% Attack Success Rate and a maximum of 6.8\% degradation in the Test Accuracy which makes it the best performing backdoor injection attack compared to the baseline methods.
+Overall, we observe that the claimed ASRs can be achieved only when $r_{match}$ is large enough.
+Although CFT achieves much larger $r_{match}$ values than the other baseline methods, lacking \textit{Bit Reduction} makes the attack focus on multiple bit flips within 8-bit parameters, which, in return, causes lower than 5\% ASR on the models trained with ImageNet data set.
+In contrast, CFT+BR can inject the backdoor to ResNet models with up to 96.2\% ASR and a maximum of 7.2\% degradation in the TA, which makes it the best-performing backdoor injection attack compared to the baseline methods.
 These results show that our approach generalizes well to larger data sets and models.
-Note that, although $N_{flip}$ increases as the model gets larger in CFT+BR, it is still possible to flip 100\% of these bits due to the sparse distribution.
+Note that although $N_{flip}$ increases as the model gets larger in CFT+BR, it is still possible to flip these bits with 99.99\% $r_{match}$ due to the sparse distribution.